Even the greatest, most successful products eventually decline.

 What is the product life cycle?

-At Gembah, we’re firm believers in a fifth stage—development.
-Before you introduce your product to the market, you need to focus heavily on development as your primary stage.
+Before introducing your product to the market, you must focus heavily on development as your primary stage.
 If you get the development phase wrong, your product may never live to see the growth stage.

 Why are the product life cycle stages important?

-If you have a solid understanding of where your top performing products currently sit within their life cycle, you’ll be much more well-equipped to prioritize growth, marketing efforts, or net-new product development—depending on where your attention should lie.
+If you have a solid understanding of where your top-performing products currently sit within their life cycle, you’ll be much more well-equipped to prioritize growth, marketing efforts, or net-new product development—depending on where your attention should lie.

 You can aggregate customer and sales data to ensure you know where you are in the product life cycle and learn how to predict each phase before it starts.
 Many external factors will likely affect your product’s life cycle, including economic policies, socioeconomic conditions, and consumer sentiment.
-However, you should strive to ensure one constant — the development stage of the product life cycle.
+However, you should strive to ensure one constant—the development stage of the product life cycle.

 At Gembah, we’re world leaders in product development processes, helping SMBs explore affordable development ideas, teaching the value of this ongoing cycle, and ensuring you can repeat the process as often as needed.